ElisabethL97/code_MA_economics-/README.md

 /models: displays the code for training and evaluating the four algorithms

-With this code base it should be possible to reconstruct the results of the thesis.
+The data can be found here: https://www.kaggle.com/datasets/mrferozi/loan-data-for-dummy-bank?resource=download With the data and this code base it should be possible to reconstruct the results of the thesis.

 # Dependencies
 The requirements.txt file displays all packages necessary for the analysis.

 If you have any questions, feel free to reach out to me:
 Elisabeth Langeder, e.langeder@yahoo.de